 C. Procedural options

-If it is determined that the Office of Affirmative Action shall retain responsibility for the complaint, the Affirmative Action Officer will ascertain from the Complainant which of the resolution options described below - information or formal - they prefer to utilize.
+If it is determined that the Office of Equal Opportunity shall retain responsibility for the complaint, the Office of Equal Opportunity will ascertain from the Complainant which of the resolution options described below - informal - they prefer to utilize.